primeqa/primeqa/extensions/udapdr/README.md

 To download the ColBERTv2 retriever zeroshot results, please go to the [following download site](https://zenodo.org/record/7782210#.ZCRZeOzMKdY).

+After installation, create a directory called `downloads` before placing the LoTTE files in a subfolder `lotte` and placing the BEIR files in a subfolder `beir_datasets`.

 ## Training and Inference

 For running the end-to-end domain adaptation approach, please use the `scripts/DSP_Multiple_Reranker.py`